Adaptive Visuo-Tactile Fusion with Predictive Force Attention for Dexterous Manipulation: RELATED WORK

 \subsection{3D Imitation Learning}

-Imitation Learning (IL) enables robots to learn policies by imitating expert demonstrations~\cite{NIPS1996_68d13cf2, JMLR:v17:15-522, duan2017one}.
-Recent advances in policy architectures include the Diffusion Policy~\cite{chi2023diffusionpolicy}, which uses diffusion models~\cite{ho2020denoising} to capture diverse action modes, and the Action Chunk Transformer (ACT)~\cite{zhao2023learning}, which predicts structured action chunks for coherent long-term behavior.
-Meanwhile, input representations have shifted from RGB images~\cite{chi2023diffusionpolicy, gervet2023act3d, pari2021surprising} toward 3D geometric forms~\cite{huang20243dvitac, ze20243d, chisari2024learning, wang2024dexcap}.
-Early attempts with multi-view voxelized point clouds~\cite{shridhar2022perceiveractor, gervet2023act3d} faced high computational costs and challenging calibration, leading to single-view methods like the 3D Diffusion Policy~\cite{ze20243d}.
-However, its PointNet-based encoder~\cite{8099499} showed limitations for dexterous tasks.
-More point cloud encoders, including Transformer variants~\cite{jaegle2021perceiver} and PointNet++~\cite{qi2017pointnet++}, still struggle with noise and sparsity issues.
-RISE~\cite{10801678} tackles this using sparse convolutional structures~\cite{choy20194d}, achieving better performance on real-world tasks.
-Despite these developments, most IL methods mainly leverage visual information and overlook important tactile feedback, which is crucial for precise manipulation.
-Our work incorporates both 3D vision and tactile feedback for dexterous manipulation.
+Imitation Learning (IL) allows robots to learn policies by imitating expert demonstrations~\cite{NIPS1996_68d13cf2, JMLR:v17:15-522, duan2017one}.
+Recent advancements include the Diffusion Policy~\cite{chi2023diffusionpolicy}, which uses diffusion models~\cite{ho2020denoising} for diverse actions, and the Action Chunk Transformer (ACT)~\cite{zhao2023learning}, which predicts structured action chunks for long-term behavior.
+Additionally, the shift from RGB images~\cite{chi2023diffusionpolicy, pari2021surprising, zhao2023learning} to 3D geometric forms~\cite{huang20243dvitac, ze20243d, 10801678, chisari2024learning, wang2024dexcap} captures richer spatial information, improving the model's generalization.
+Early works with multi-view voxelized point clouds~\cite{shridhar2022perceiveractor, gervet2023act3d} laid the foundation for spatial understanding.
+More recently, the 3D Diffusion Policy~\cite{ze20243d} has further highlighted the potential of point clouds for action policies.
+However, such encoders like DP3~\cite{ze20243d}, PointNet++~\cite{qi2017pointnet++}, and Transformer variants models~\cite{jaegle2021perceiver} still struggle with noise and sparsity, limiting their real-world performance.
+RISE~\cite{10801678} improves robustness with sparse convolutional network~\cite{choy20194d}.
+Despite these advances, most IL methods rely heavily on visual data, overlooking the critical role of tactile feedback for precise manipulation.
+Our approach integrates both 3D vision and tactile feedback to enhance dexterous manipulation.